RKeertishKumar/Masking-VirtualBox-Virtual-Machines/Readme.md

 ```

 #### **Option 3: Use the Command-Line Tool**
-For automated workflows, use this Python command-line tool:
+For integrating these changes into automated workflows, you can use this Python-based command-line tool:

 ```python
 import argparse